 -

-We answer three core questions about the hypothesized role of newly emerging job categories (‘new work’) in counterbalancing the erosive effect of task-displacing automation on labor demand: what is the substantive content of new work; where does it come from; and what effect does it have on labor demand?
-We construct a novel database spanning eight decades of new job titles linked both to US Census
+We answer three core questions about the hypothesized role of newly emerging job categories (“new work”) in counterbalancing the erosive effect of task-displacing automation on labor demand: what is the substantive content of new work, where does it come from, and what effect does it have on labor demand?
+We construct a novel database spanning eight decades of new job titles linked to U.S. Census microdata

 -

-We develop empirical tools for studying discrimination in multi-phase systems, and apply them to the setting of foster care placement by child protective services.
+We develop empirical tools for studying discrimination in multiphase systems and apply them to the setting of foster care placement by child protective services.
 Leveraging the quasi-random assignment of two sets of decision-makers—initial hotline call screeners and subsequent investigators—we study how unwarranted racial disparities arise and propagate through this system.
-Using a sample of over
+Using a sample of over 200

 -